Velenosi-Lab/DIATAGeR/README.md

 ### Step 6: FDRCutoff function: Generating a list of TGs passed through a pre-determined FDR

 The average number of species, molecular species and AUC values after multiple iterations are reported.
 The function outputs the file containing the highest number of molecular species.
 If a list of standard TGs is provided, the number of standards found and FDR required to find all standards are reported.
+Standards_File_Format_example.csv file can be found in [[MetaboLights]](www.ebi.ac.uk/metabolights/MTBLS11927) or [[Google Drive]](https://shorturl.at/COesX)

 ```R
 # Set the processing parameters